jpauwels/pizmidi/Release/midiChords/readme.txt

 To install: put "midiChords.dll" and the "midiChords" folder in your VST folder.

+Input/trigger notes are on the bottom; output notes/chords on top.
+Shift-drag or right-click-drag the trigger keyboard to set bypassed keys (orange).
+These notes are passed through without being affected by Transpose/Out Channel settings.

 The copy/paste buttons use the same format as the saved chords/mappings, so you can copy from the GUI and paste into a text file and vice-versa.
 Ctrl-click on Paste uses the same pitches as the copied chord, otherwise it's relative to the new trigger note.

 There is also a text box to type in chords directly.
 It can read four different formats: